 So what we are saying is this, there were four major events in our marriage where we were clearly on our way to divorce.
 Although each event was unique in its own way they all had a few things in common.

-She never really wanted our marriage to end in divorce, but she was also determined not to stay miserable for the rest of her life the way she had seen her grandparents live.
+She never really wanted our marriage to end in divorce, but she was also determined not to stay miserable for the rest of her life the way she watched her grandparents live in their marriage.
+Also, for the longest time, she struggled with issues from her childhood, including sexual abuse, early childhood abandonment, and dysfunctional role models.
+All she knew was she wanted a better life, she wanted to feel safe and to feel loved.

-3) And then somehow through my deep desire to be married for life, each time I would end up in a fight to save our marriage.
+3) And then somehow through my deep desire to be married for life, each time I would end up fighting to save our marriage.
 Every time we went through one of these events, I learned some things about what not to do during our separation, especially including the way I handle the first time.
-Which was the time I gave up too soon and started having an affair also.

 Then over the course of time and going through these events I learned how to fight for our marriage the way God wanted me to.
-I also learned some valuable lessons on how to truly love my wife the way Christ Loves the church.
-And I learned very valuable lesson about forgiveness, empathy, and hope.
+I also learned some valuable lessons on how to truly love my wife the way Christ loves the church.
+And I learned valuable lessons about forgiveness, empathy, and hope.

 Then as all of those lessons come together that fourth and final time, we began to see just how amazing God’s love and grace really is.
 Just when we thought we had reached the end of possibility, the Lord showed up and let us know there is nothing impossible for Him.

-Then with nothing but prayer and hope we began a year and a half journey to rebuild our marriage.
-Unlike the first three times we came close to divorce, this time our marriage was built the way God had intended it to be all along.
+Then with nothing but prayer and hope, we went through a year and a half journey of uncertainty.
+There were times we were breaking up and then there were times she was willing to give us a chance.
+Then finally, after those 18 months, she knew without a doubt that she wanted us to stay together.
+In the process of it all, we discovered while I thought I was fighting to save our marriage, together we were actually rebuilding it.
+And unlike the first three times we came close to divorce, this time our marriage was built the way God had intended it to be all along.

 Now we are very humbled to be able to serve the Lord in such a way that we can help other couples follow the Lord on their own personal journey toward healing and oneness.
 It is our conviction that marriage is a very high priority in the sight of God and that even the most impossible situation can become possible with His help.

-For more of our story check out these post.
+For more of our story check out these posts.

 For information on how we can help and for prayer, please contact us by: